 Can you mix different peptides?

 Each peptide should be mixed separately.
 Some researchers combine them later, depending on the study.
-Always check stability first.
+Always check stability and compatibility data first.

 How to measure the concentration of peptides?